FaroukIbrahim-FII/About-Me/README.md

 I build a webpage to talk more about me and ask the user.
 It is a nice and simple page.

+### Links and Resources

+* Rihan Foudeh helped me with teaching me "Try: for" and "break Try"

 ### Author: Farouk Imad Ibrahim

 Links and Resources